apptainer/apptainer-userdocs/fakeroot.rst

    -  ``instance start``
    -  ``build``

+The option is automatically implied when doing a build as an unprivileged user.

 Build
 =====

-With fakeroot an unprivileged user can now build an image from a definition file with few restrictions.
-Some bootstrap methods that require creation of block devices (like ``/dev/null``) may not always work correctly with **"fake root"**, {Project} uses seccomp filters to give programs the illusion that block device creation succeeded.
+Depending on the method of "fake root" used, an unprivileged user can build an image from a definition file with few restrictions.
+Some bootstrap methods that require creation of block devices (like ``/dev/null``) may not always work correctly with "fake root".
+With the rootles mode "fake root", {Project} uses seccomp filters to give programs the illusion that block device creation succeeded.
 This appears to work with ``yum`` bootstraps and *may* work with other bootstrap methods, although ``debootstrap`` is known to not work.

+The combination of root-mapped user namespace with the fakeroot command allows most package installations to work, but the fakeroot command is bound in from the host so if the base host libraries are of very different vintage than the corresponding container libraries the fakeroot command can fail.
+If that situation happens it can be worth trying to run {command}
+under the ``unshare -r`` command which is essentially the same thing as running in a root-mapped user namespace; in that case {Project}
+will not try to run the fakeroot command even if it is in the user's PATH.

 Examples
 ========